-The second reason was the position of the mound, directly south of the Arabah.
-A strong hot wind blew down this valley several hours a day.
+strong hot wind blew down this valley several hours a day.
 The diggers found the sand getting into their eyes and mouths.
-Sometimes the wind was so strong that it lifted great quantities of loose soil and carried it out to sea, Watching it, the excavators could think of nothing but the pillar of cloud that led the Israelites as they came out of Egypt!
+Sometimes the wind was so strong that it lifted great quantities of loose soil and carried it out to sea.
+Watching it, the excavators could think of nothing but the pillar of cloud that led the Israelites as they came out of Egypt!
 Yet if the city had been built a comparatively short distance to the east or to the west, it would have been completely out of the path of this disagreeable wind.
 Why would Solomon have built his city at this precise location?

 Was it possible that Solomon possessed great power but little wisdom?
-Did he sit as an arbitrary despot in an office in Jerusalem, point to a spot on the map, and order that the city be built at that spot, regardless of the convenience or comfort of its builders or inhabitants?
+Did he sit as an arbitrary despot in an office in Jerusalem, point to a spot on the map, and order that the city be built at that spot, regardless of the convenience of comfort of its builders or inhabitants?
 This might fit with the Biblical picture of Solomon's power and glory, but hardly with its description of his wisdom.
 What was the answer?
 Let us dig a little further and see if we can hear the voice of the stones.

 Eventually the answer to the problem became clear.
-It was found that the principal feature of the city was a large complex of factories.
-These fadtories were so a araanged as to be directly in the path of the steady wind from the north.
+It found that the principal feature of the city was a large complex of factories.
+These factories were so arranged as to be directly in the path of the steady wind from the north.
 The walls that faced in that direction contained apertures that could be partly closed or opened, so as to regulate the amount of wind that would come in.
 Flues and air passages ran along inside the walls, so as to carry the draft into the various rooms, and to direct it into furnaces for smelting of copper and iron.
 It became apparent that this was a great refinery.
 Solomon's men would dig copper and iron at the mines some distance to the north.
 There they would roughly smelt it so as to get rid of a large part of the slag.
-What remained would be carried down to Ezion-geber.
+What remained would be carried down to Ezion-Geber.
 There it would be thoroughly refined, so as to get rid of all the slag and to shape it into forms desirable for shipment and sale.
-The use of the forced draft from the wind that blew so steadily at this particular spot made it possible to raise the heat greatly at the particular points desired.
+The use of the forced draft from the wind that blew so steadily at this particular spot made it possible to raise heat greatly at the particular points desired.
 In other words, Solomon utilized the principle of the modern blast furnace, a principle which is the foundation of our modern steel industry.
-Here for the first time we find evidence that t is principle was known in ancient days, and precisely at the time of Solomon.
+Here for the first time we find evidence that this principle was known in ancient days, and precisely at the time of Solomon.